top of page

 The verb 'reform' has Latin roots.
 It is derived from the Latin word 'reformare,' which combines 're-' meaning 'again' or 'back' and 'formare,' meaning 'to form' or 'to shape.'
 Hence, the etymology of 'reform' conveys the idea of reshaping or forming something again.
 This Latin term was incorporated into English to describe the act of making changes or improvements to a system, organization, or behavior to make it better or more effective.
 The term 'reform' emphasizes the idea of reconfiguring or reshaping existing structures and practices with the goal of achieving positive transformation and progress, highlighting its historical connection to the concept of positive change and improvement.

-Quiz: Find the meaning of the verb reform:
+Find the correct meaning of the verb reform:

 Try Again!